eric-sclafani/gram2vec/README.md

 # Gram2Vec

 ## Description
-`Gram2Vec` is a feature extraction algorithm that extracts grammatical and syntactic properties from a given document and returns a 1-dimensional vector.
-This is one part of the PAUSIT team's **Linguistic Indicator Vector** (LIV).
+`Gram2Vec` is a feature extraction algorithm that extracts grammatical properties from a given document and returns vectors representing that document's grammatical footprint.
+This is one part of PAUSIT team's stylistic feature vectors for TA1.

 ## Setup